Guidelines for Memorial Highway Signing

 - The memorial highway or bridge must be named in a bill passed by the Senate and House and signed by the Governor.

-- The signing on memorial highway bridges shall be placed in rest areas, scenic overlooks, turn outs or recreation areas.
+- The signing on memorial highway bridges should be placed in rest areas, scenic overlooks, turn outs or recreation areas.

 - The memorial signs will not appear on guide signs, nor interfere with other necessary signs, and not compromise safety.

 - The memorial sign's legend shall be simple and signified, devoid of any tendency toward advertising and in general conformance with other highway signing.

 - The group requesting the memorial signing will be required to pay for the fabrication and all associated costs of installing signs.
 MDOT Regional staff shall approve the size and design of all signs placed within the roadside.